deepaklearner/sample_cypher/scale_up_plan/README.md

 I am reading data from entitlement_master in batches and then using keys searching them in eservice_data and then loading the data in neo4j."""

-In my project, i am using Pandas.
+In my project, i am using Pandas and neo4j.

 1.1 Considering the huge size of entitlement_master.
 I want to plan a suitable robust etl process.
 Please help me with ideas and also let me know the right questions about requirement I should ask.
 1.2 As of now I am using Offset and Limit to read the data from entitlement_master in batches.